 Landlords: Heartless suits, squeezing every penny out of their tenants.
-Rich, money-driven fiends who drive fancy cars and spend their days golfing - or worse - yachting!
-They enjoy their unearned wealth on the backs of hard working people who actually work for a living, while pumping up an already inflated housing bubble.
+Rich, money-driven fiends who drive fancy cars and spend their days golfing – or worse – yachting!
+They enjoy their unearned wealth on the backs of hard-working people who actually work for a living while pumping up an already inflated housing bubble.
 It’s the tenants who pay rent and keep the Dom Pérignon flowing.
 The only problem?
 Most landlords are nothing like this.

 Maybe you’ve read stories in the news of truly negligent or malicious landlords.
 These stories get shared widely, and for good reason.
-They serve as a warning to tenants and landlords that that kind of behaviour is unacceptable.
+They serve as a warning to tenants and landlords that that kind of behavior is unacceptable.
 But these landlords are the exception, not the rule.

 It’s become fashionable to hate landlords, but much of that anger is based on a myth: That landlords are all evil corporations.
 Don’t get me wrong, there are bad corporate actors out there.
 And there are huge property management companies making healthy profits, which isn’t my focus here.
 I’m no apologist for the faceless conglomerate.
 My aim here is to debunk that overplayed myth and focus on the truth: Most landlords are just regular people.
-As an broker, I’ve met many landlords and I’ve helped many of my clients become landlords themselves.
+As a broker, I’ve met many landlords and I’ve helped many of my clients become landlords themselves.
 Believe me, they are normal people, like you and me, just trying to make ends meet.

 The Everyday Real Estate Investor

-Most landlords are folks who have a basement apartment for rent in their own house, or own a condo to build some equity in an appreciating asset.
+Most landlords are folks who have a basement apartment for rent in their own house or own a condo to build some equity in an appreciating asset.
 For many people, real estate is a better investment than an RRSP.
 Think of a young couple who just bought their first house and rent out the basement to tenant to help pay the mortgage.
 Think of the older blue-collar man who uses his home repair skills to maintain an income property to help him retire early.
 Are these people evil?
 Hardly.
 So, if most landlords are just normal, middle-class people, why the hate?

 Feeling The Pressure